 If students are using Respondus LockDown Browser to take an exam, their steps to accessing the exam will depend on which quiz tool you used to build the exam.

-- For exams using New Quizzes, students should open Canvas in any browser and navigate to the exam, which will launch LockDown Browser automatically.
+- For exams using New Quizzes, students should open Canvas in any browser and navigate to the exam, which will launch LockDown Browser automatically when they click Begin.

-- For exams using Classic Quizzes, students should click on the LockDown Browser app to launch it first (not their regular browser), log into Canvas, and enter their two-factor authentication.
+- For exams using Classic Quizzes, students should click on the LockDown Browser app on their desktop to launch it first (not their regular browser), log into Canvas, and enter their two-factor authentication.
 They can then navigate to the course site and open the exam.

 Other Technical Issues